Add to MyChemicals Print Friendly Page

 Reactivity

-Materials in this group are generally soluble in water.
-The resulting solutions contain moderate concentrations of hydroxide ions and have pHs greater than 7.0.
-They react as bases to neutralize acids.
+Compounds in this group react as bases to neutralize acids.
 These neutralizations generate heat, but less or far less than is generated by neutralization of the bases in the Bases reactivity group and the neutralization of amines.
-They usually do not react as either oxidizing agents or reducing agents but such behavior is not impossible.

 Toxicity